Sequence Source Mode

 - 3 minute(s) read

-A sequence is composed of steps that specify a series of outputs for an NI-DCPower channel.
-In a simple sequence, you can specify either a series of voltage outputs or a series of current outputs.
+A sequence contains steps that specify a series of outputs for an NI-DCPower channel.
+In a simple sequence, you can specify a series of voltage outputs or a series of current outputs.
 Advanced sequencing allows you to configure multiple properties per sequence step.

 For more information on using and customizing advanced sequences, refer to Advanced Sequencing.

 During a sequence, the channel steps through a predetermined set of NI-DCPower configurations without any interaction with the host system and NI-DCPower.
-Because the host system is not involved in executing the NI-DCPower sequence changes, the changes from one step in the sequence to the next are deterministic.
+Because the host system does not execute the NI-DCPower sequence changes, the changes from one step in the sequence to the next are deterministic.

 Support For Sequence Mode

-- Using NI-DCPower Set Sequence and Advanced Sequence functions for the same channel in the same session is not supported.
+- The system does not support using the NI-DCPower Set Sequence and Advanced Sequence functions for the same channel in the same session.

 Typical Sequence Operation